 Season 1 of The Mist has already revealed a number of disturbing being that lurk in the town of Bridgton, including mutating moths, blood-sucking leeches and ghosts from the past.
 But what lingers long after the credits roll is the sense of mystery and secrecy that showrunner Christian Torpe has threaded throughout each episode.

-Expect To Learn More About How The Mist Works In Season 2
+We Would Have Learned More About How The Mist Works In Season 2

-Each version of The Mist so far has appropriately kept us in the dark regarding how it works or where it comes from, but Torpe plans to reveal more back story as the show develops.
+Each version of The Mist so far has appropriately kept us in the dark regarding how it works or where it comes from, but Torpe planned to reveal more back story as the show develops.

 "We wanted to treat the mist like a character.
 It has wants and needs and acts accordingly, but for Season One, we will not be revealing (too) much of how and why - we have built a backstory and mythology that I think the audience is really gonna like when we get to it!"